alemanoelsilva/alemanoelsilva/README.md

 ## Hi!! 👋

-Hello and welcome to my profile!
-My name is Alexandre and I am a software developer with experience in Node.js, JavaScript/TypeScript, and microservices.

-I have a strong background in web development and am skilled in using various frameworks and technologies to build high-quality, scalable applications.
-In particular, I have experience working with AWS and have a strong understanding of clean code principles.

-I am a highly motivated and detail-oriented individual, with a passion for solving complex problems and creating intuitive, user-friendly solutions.
-I am always looking for new ways to improve my skills and stay up-to-date with the latest developments in the field.
+Hello, my name is Alexandre and I am a software developer with experience in a variety of technologies and practices.
+My expertise includes Javascript and Typescript, as well as working with microservices and serverless architectures.
+I am also proficient in using tools and services such as AWS, RabbitMQ, MongoDB, and Docker.
+In addition to my technical skills, I am also committed to writing clean, well-tested code and following clean architecture principles.
+I am excited to share my knowledge and experience with others and am always looking for opportunities to learn and grow as a developer.

 - 🔭 I’m currently working as Node.js Developer
 - 🌱 I’m currently learning DevOps and Cloud (AWS)